 Dubrovnik is set in such a position that there is a lot of beautiful places in the surrounding area that you can easily visit.
 One of them is the Island of Lokrum is set right across from the Old Town, just a 15-minutes ferry ride away.
 The trip itself is amazing because you are crossing crystal clear water.
 When you get there nature will amaze you, there are beautiful gardens with peacocks everywhere and the water is amazing.
 Go to the Lokrum Visitor Centre where you can learn about the island’s history and the curse that ancient monks once cast on the island.

 Pelješac peninsula is about an hour away from Dubrovnik and much less crowded.
-It is a place that is best known for amazing vineyards and nice oyster meals.
+It is a place that is best known for its amazing vineyards and nice oyster meals.
 You have to climb up to the Great Wall of Europe in Ston – an epic monument that gives you the view that will leave you breathless.

 There are many more places around Dubrovnik in Croatia but why not visit other countries when they are so easily accessible?
-Go south and visit Montenegro, you will find amazing towns of Kotor and Budva.
+Go south and visit Montenegro, you will find the amazing towns of Kotor and Budva.
 You will see stunning old towns and enjoy your day much cheaper than in Dubrovnik.
 Also, you can visit Bosnia, go to Mostar that is totally different than anything you’ve seen in Dubrovnik, you will notice the Turkish influence everywhere you go, and we believe that you will love it.